hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean.rst

     .. tab:: HTTPS

-        Get the docker deployment and Caddy file from there for https installation:
+        Get the docker deployment and Caddy file from there for HTTPS installation:

         .. code-block:: bash